 Capitalized software development costs are subject to an ongoing assessment of recoverability, which is impacted by estimates and assumptions of future revenues and expenses for these software products, as well as other factors such as changes in product technologies.
 Any portion of unamortized capitalized software development costs that are determined to be in excess of net realizable value have been expensed in the period in which such a determination is made.
-We did not capitalize any software development costs during the year ended December 31, 2023.
-Subsequent to reaching technological feasibility for certain software products, we capitalized \$534,000 of software development costs during the year ended December 31, 2022.
+We did not capitalize any software development costs during the quarters ended March 31, 2024 and 2023.

 Intangible assets with finite lives are amortized on a straight-line basis over the expected period to be benefited by future cash flows and reviewed for impairment.
-At both December 31, 2023 and 2022, there were no indefinite-lived intangible assets.
+At both March 31, 2024 and 2023, we determined there was no impairment of intangible assets.
+At both March 31, 2024 and 2023, there were no indefinite-lived intangible assets.